NASA's Mission to Pluto and the Kuiper Belt

 The thermal blanketing – 18 layers of Dacron mesh cloth sandwiched between aluminized Mylar and Kapton film – also helps to protect the craft from micrometeorites.

 The propulsion system on New Horizons is used for course corrections and for pointing the spacecraft.
-It is not needed to speed the spacecraft along its trajectory to Ultima Thule and beyond; that was done by the launch vehicle, with a boost from Jupiter's gravity.
+It was not needed to speed the spacecraft along its trajectory to Arrokoth and beyond; that was done by the launch vehicle, with a boost from Jupiter's gravity.
 But it does make small corrections to the flight path and tiny changes to the speed to ensure that New Horizons arrives when and where it can make the best observations.
-For example, after the Pluto encounter, it changed the trajectory very slightly to go to Ultima Thule.
+For example, after the Pluto encounter, it changed the trajectory very slightly to go to Arrokoth.

 The New Horizons propulsion system includes 16 small hydrazine-propellant thrusters mounted across the spacecraft in eight locations, a fuel tank, and associated distribution plumbing.
 Four of these thrusters, each of which provides 4.4 Newtons (1 pound) of force are used for course corrections.
 Operators also employ 12 smaller thrusters – each providing 0.8 Newtons (about 3 ounces) of thrust each – to point, spin up and spin down the spacecraft.
 Eight of the 16 thrusters aboard New Horizons are considered the primary set; the other eight comprise the backup (redundant) set.